Introduction / History

 Northern Yemenis who are residing in Saudi Arabia, formerly lived in the northern mountains and northeastern deserts of Yemen, the poorest country in the Arab world.
 Yemen has a turbulent history of wars and conquests.

 Where are they located?

-Northern Yemeni Arabs are primarily located in the southwestern area of Saudi Arabia, across the Dead Sea and the coast of Eritrea.
+Northern Yemeni Arabs are primarily located in the southwestern area of Saudi Arabia, across the Red Sea and the coast of Eritrea.

 What are their lives like?

 Over population, unemployment, drug abuse, unending political conflict, and tribal rivalries have driven many to Saudi Arabia seeking "greener pastures."
 However, the pastures are no greener than in their homeland.
 Their unemployment rate is between 20-40 percent.

 What are their beliefs?